MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/azure-hybrid-benefit.md

 ## What's included in AHB?

-Customers with Windows Server Software Assurance can use the Azure Hybrid Benefit to further reduce costs in the cloud and in datacenter and edge locations.
+Customers with Windows Server Software Assurance can use Azure Hybrid Benefit to further reduce costs in the cloud and in datacenter and edge locations.

 AHB includes the following cost savings: